 The victim's cooperation must be reasonable under the circumstances.
 Therefore, depending on the circumstances, the program may find the victim's refusal/failure to cooperate was reasonable.
-Examples of situations where a refusal to cooperate may be reasonable include threats by the offender or others, lack of support from family members, distance from court proceedings, etc. However, as with question #2 above, the program must be informed of the reason(s) for the victim's decision in order to find that his/her cooperation, or lack thereof, was reasonable.
+An example of a situation where a refusal to cooperate may be reasonable is threats by the offender or others.
+However, as with question #2 above, the program must be informed of the reason(s) for the victim's decision in order to find that his/her cooperation, or lack thereof, was reasonable.

 Although the Victims' Compensation Program is administered by the South Dakota Department of Social Services, victims of state, tribal and federal crimes can qualify for assistance if they meet the eligibility requirements.

 Regardless of the outcome of the criminal case, the victim may qualify for compensation if the program can find the crime occurred and the victim meets all eligibility requirements.

 Further, the program bases it's findings on a preponderance of the evidence: a lower standard than that required by the prosecutor in proving the charges.
 Therefore, the victim may qualify for assistance even if the offender is never identified, is never charged or is found not guilty.